gtalusan/node-red-contrib-eufy-robovac/README.md

 ## Examples

-The `examples` sub-directory contains an example flow.
+The `examples` sub-directory contains a flow with examples of how to:

+1. clean selected rooms
+2. auto clean at a specific time
+3. chart battery health over time using @flowfuse/node-red-dashboard.